Fractional fundraising partnership for nonprofits

 Phase 1: Assessment and planning

-We start by getting to know your organization, reviewing your fundraising systems and current activity, identifying gaps and opportunities, and developing a practical plan for the work ahead.
+We begin by reviewing your current fundraising activity, systems, capacity, and priorities.
+From there, we identify gaps and opportunities and build a practical plan for the work ahead.

-• identify the areas most likely to strengthen results
+• the work most likely to strengthen results

 What this can include